Cost and Quality Aren’t Mutually Exclusive

 Q

 If two things are mutually exclusive, they are separate and very different from each other.
 Obviously, you might think that cost and quality fit this definition.
 Yet, cost and quality can be compatible when a value analysis practitioner uses the formula of Function/Cost = Best Value.
-This best value formula assumes that if the product, service or technology being studied meets the customer’s functional requirements reliably and at the lowest cost it then meets the standard or quality for the job it is required to do.
+This best value formula assumes that if the product, service, or technology being studied meets the customer’s functional requirements reliably and at the lowest cost it then meets the standard or quality for the job it is required to do.

 If you asked a room full of people to define what quality means to them, you will come up with a dozen different definitions.
-I know this to be a fact, since when I’m teaching a value analysis course I always ask this question and I have never gotten even two definitions that where the same.
+I know this to be a fact, since when I’m teaching a value analysis course I always ask this question and I have never gotten even two definitions that were the same.
 This is because quality is in the eye of the beholder or customer.

-That’s why value analysis is so powerful, since it enables you to measure what is important to your customer in their products, services and technologies by incorporating both cost and quality measurements into their decision making.
+That’s why value analysis is so powerful, since it enables you to measure what is important to your customer in their products, services, and technologies by incorporating both cost and quality measurements into their decision making.